shreyashap/pgagi-website/README.md

 # PGAGI website

-[Your Project Name] is a modern web application built with Next.js and styled using Tailwind CSS.
+This is a modern web application built with Next.js and styled using Tailwind CSS.
 It offers a responsive, fast, and sleek user interface, making it perfect for [briefly describe the purpose or target users of the app].

 ## Features

 - List the key features of your application.
 - Responsive design.
 - Fast loading times.
-- [Add more features here.]
+- more features soon...

 ## Prerequisites